zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

   Updated the Dome Diagnostics tool to include a check for the Maya "MAYA_DISABLE_IDLE_LICENSE" env variable detection

   Added a domeOpenSourceImagesDirectory() function to open the sourceimages directory.
 This is used by the Domemaster3D Maya shelf tool "SRC".

+ Added a Maya Domemaster3D Hybrid MR + Maya Color Material.
+The new Hybrid mentalrayTexture material shading network combines the render time improvements of a mental ray texture based surface material for reducing blurry streak artifacts when rendering with lens shaders, and a real-time high resolution preview benefit of a stock maya file texture node.
+The shading group uses the "Suppress all Maya Shaders" setting to make sure the mentalrayTexture is used at render time in a similar fashion to how the Starglobe surface material works.

 Version 1.8.1
 -------------